-An employer is prohibited from giving a female employee a notice of dismissal while she is on maternity leave or such that the notice period will expire while she is on maternity leave.
+An employer is prohibited from giving a female employee a notice of dismissal while she is on maternity leave, a notice period that would end while she is on maternity leave.
 An employer that gives a notice of dismissal without sufficient cause during the employee's pregnancy is liable for payment that the employee would have been entitled to on or before the date of her confinement.